wiwaterhouse/wiwaterhouse/Ob-William/Conferences/Rock Regional/Rock Regional Meet-Up.md

 - Build extensible and scalable email templates
 - Scheduled send for followup after kids classes
 - Opt out group instead of communication list #followup
+- Define solution requirements, these are goal posts for success to be measured against
 -